Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Abstract

 \section{Abstract}

-In this paper, we develop a unified approach to study partial identification of a finite-dimensional parameter defined by a moment equality model with incomplete data.
-We establish a novel characterization of the identified set for the true parameter in terms of a continuum of inequalities defined by optimal transport costs.
-For a special class of moment functions, we show that the identified set is convex, and its support function can be easily computed by solving an optimal transport problem.
-We demonstrate the generality and effectiveness of our approach through several running examples, including the linear projection model and two algorithmic fairness measures.
+In this paper, we develop a unified approach to study partial identification of a finite-dimensional parameter defined by a general moment model with incomplete data.
+We establish a novel characterization of the identified set for the true parameter in terms of a continuum of inequalities defined by conditional optimal transport.
+For the special case of an affine moment model, we show that the identified set is convex and that its support function can be easily computed by solving a conditional optimal transport problem.
+For parameters that may not satisfy the moment model, we propose a two-step procedure to construct its identified set.
+Finally, we demonstrate the generality and effectiveness of our approach through several running examples.